LukeIreland1/Tool-Solutions/docker/tensorflow-aarch64/README.md

     - NumPy 1.17.1
     - TensorFlow 1.15.2 or TensorFlow 2.3.0
   * TensorFlow Benchmarks
-  * [MLCommons (MLPerf)](https://mlperf.org/) benchmarks with an optional patch to support benchmarking for TF oneDNN builds.
+  * [MLCommons :TM: (MLPerf)](https://mlperf.org/) benchmarks with an optional patch to support benchmarking for TF oneDNN builds.
-**Note: Arm Performance Libraries provides optimized standard core math libraries for high-performance computing applications on Arm processors.
+  * [Example scripts](./examples/README.md) that demonstrate how to run ML models **Note: Arm Performance Libraries provides optimized standard core math libraries for high-performance computing applications on Arm processors.
 This free version of the libraries provides optimized libraries for Arm Neoverse N1-based Armv8 AArch64 implementations that are compatible with various versions of GCC.

 Use of the free of charge version of Arm Performance Libraries is subject to the terms and conditions of the applicable End User License Agreement (“EULA”).